-D. Request for Clarification
+C. Request for Clarification

-Respondents shall submit via e-mail all questions regarding the clarification of any requirement or procedure to the SFWIB's Quality Assurance Coordinator, Frances Gonzalez at frances.gonzalez@careersourcesfl.com no later than 1:00 p.m., Thursday, March 2, 2017.
+Respondents shall submit via e-mail all questions regarding the clarification of any requirement or procedure to the SFWIB Policy Manager, Cheri Kavehersi at cheri.kavehersi@careersourcesfl.com no later than 1:00 p.m., Friday, April 3, 2020.

-Verbal requests for clarification shall not be accepted.
+Oral requests for clarification shall not be accepted.
 The SFWIB reserves the right to reject any or all requests for clarification, in whole or in part.
-All written requests for clarification accepted by the SFWIB along with corresponding responses will be posted on the SFWIB's website (www.careersourcesfl.com) under this RFP's Q&A.
+All written requests for clarification accepted by the SFWIB, along with corresponding responses, will be posted on the SFWIB website at www.careersourcesfl.com under this RFP's Q&A.

-E. Offerors' Conference
+D. Offerors' Conference

-An Offerors' Conference will be held to allow Respondents an opportunity to voice questions and/or concerns relevant to the RFP.
-While attendance is not required, all potential Respondents are strongly encouraged to attend the Offerors' Conference.
-The Offerors' Conference is scheduled for 10:00 a.m., Wednesday, March 8, 2017 at CareerSource South Florida Headquarters, 7300 Corporate Center Drive (NW 19th Street), 5th Floor, Miami, FL 33126.
-If there is a change in the location of the Offerors' Conference, it will be published on the SFWIB website.
+An Offerors' Conference will be held to afford respondents an opportunity to communicate questions and/or concerns relevant to the RFP.
+Although attendance is not required, all potential respondents are strongly encouraged to attend.
+The conference is scheduled for 10:00 a.m., Tuesday, April 14, 2020 at the SFWIB Headquarters, 7300 Corporate Center Drive (NW 19th Street), 5th Floor, Miami, FL 33126, in Conference Room 2.

-The Offerors' Conference is the only forum available to Respondents to communicate questions and/or concerns relevant to this solicitation.
-Except for information provided at the Offerors' Conference, SFWIB staff is prohibited from communicating with Respondents.
+The Offerors' Conference is the only forum available to respondents to communicate questions and/or concerns to the SFWIB's staff and receive responses to the questions and/or concerns.